02032869239

 11 years

-Just like many others, I received a call about some supposed 'malware' infecting my computer, and they even had my address, which is rather unsettling.
-Things took a turn for the worse when I pushed back against their claims.
-This is now the third consecutive day I’ve been dealing with this, and it’s becoming rather tiresome!
+Just like a lot of others, I got a call about supposed 'malware' on my computer, and they even had my address which freaked me out a bit.
+Things took a turn for the worse when I questioned the caller.
+It's now the third day in a row and honestly, it's getting quite tiring!

 11 years